elliot-nelson/rush-roku-example/README.md

    - For example, comments are NOT ALLOWED by roku-deploy, but they ARE by bsc
    - This is very restrictive, comments are crucial for config json files
    - fix: delete comments (but hopefully we can fix upstream)
+   - FIXED: This was actually a JSON.parse in the build script!
+ - Make SURE that you make a Main.bs, not a Main.brs, otherwise Rooibos can't patch your main()

 ## Next steps